GuiyuanLei/leig/content/experience/statistical-programmer.md

 +++

 I started programmer role when I joined Roche.
 My work was mainly on PHC (Personalized Healthcare).
 I worked closely with biomarker scientists, senior experimental statistician to perform biomarker analyses and intepret the results.
-I also collabrated with a member from Statistics Methods & Research Group on safety work.
+I also collaborated with a member from Statistics Methods & Research Group on safety work.
 Examples of activities involving advanced expertise include:

 * Genomic biomarker analysis.
 * Multivariate and ROC (Receiver Operating Characteristic) analysis for biomarker.